Edition I · MMXXVI · Strictly By Invitation

 Days I, II

-The Galápagos Maritime Declaration shall stand as the global reference framework for maritime operations in fragile ecosystems.
+The Galápagos Maritime Declaration is presented as a preliminary framework — the foundation of what is intended to become the global reference for maritime operations in fragile ecosystems.

 — I —